mikeallisonJS/vj-midi-sequencer/README.md

 npm run web
 ```

+## Development

+### Code Quality with Biome

+This project uses [Biome](https://biomejs.dev/) for linting and formatting.
+Biome is a fast, modern linter and formatter for JavaScript and TypeScript.

+#### Available Scripts

+- `npm run lint` - Check for linting issues
+- `npm run lint:fix` - Fix linting issues
+- `npm run format` - Check for formatting issues
+- `npm run format:fix` - Fix formatting issues
+- `npm run check:all` - Run both linting and formatting checks and apply fixes

+#### VS Code Integration

+If you're using VS Code, the project includes settings to automatically format code on save using Biome.
+Make sure to install the [Biome VS Code extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome).

 ## MIDI Implementation

 The MIDI implementation in React Native differs from the original Angular/Electron version.
 This version uses the `react-native-midi` library for MIDI functionality.